ryanlevell/pact-jvm/provider/junit/README.md

 ## Provider state callback methods

 For the provider states in the pact being verified, you can define methods to be invoked to setup the correct state for each interaction.
-Just annotate a method with the `au.com.dius.pact.provider.junit.State` annotation and the method will be invoked before the interaction is verified.
+Just annotate a method with the `io.pact.provider.junit.State` annotation and the method will be invoked before the interaction is verified.

 For example: